Sarabham: Plot

-Vikram (Naveen Chandra) is a young project manager at an architecture firm in Chennai.
-Though he leads an honest life, he maintains that it is not wrong to do something illegal for money as long as you don't get caught.
-One day, he goes to his firm's biggest client, Chandrasekar (Aadukalam Naren) to present an ambitious theme park project plan that he had been preparing for months.
-It is then when Vikram and his colleague see Chandrasekar's rebellious daughter enter the office to demand for money, embarrassing him in front of everyone.
-Having lost his mood, Chandrasekar coldly rejects Vikram's plan.
-Vikram gets drunk and then goes to Chandrasekar's beach house to vandalize it.
-Instead, he sees Chandrasekar's daughter running away.
+Vikram is a young project manager at an architecture firm in Chennai.
+Though he leads an honest life, he maintains that it is not wrong to do something illegal for money as long as he does not get caught.
+One day, he goes to his firm's biggest client, Chandrasekar to present an ambitious theme park project plan that he had been preparing for months.
+It is then that Vikram and his colleague see Chandrasekar's rebellious daughter enter the office to demand money, embarrassing him in front of everyone.
+Having lost his composure, Chandrasekar coldly rejects Vikram's plan.
+Vikram gets drunk and then goes to Chandrasekar's beach house to vandalise it.
+There, he sees Chandrasekar's daughter running away.
 Vikram follows her to a nearby hotel and confronts her about her father's behaviour.

-She introduces herself as Shruti (Salony Luthra) and reveals that she dislikes her father just as much as Vikram does because he is a materialistic corporate man.
-Shruti follows Vikram home, where she proposes that he pretend to abduct her in order to extort ransom money from Chandrasekar.
+The woman introduces herself as Shruti and reveals that she dislikes her father just as much as Vikram does because he is a materialistic corporate man.
+Shruti follows Vikram home, where she proposes that he pretend to abduct her in order to extort a ransom from Chandrasekar.
 Vikram initially refuses.
-However, he learns from his superior at work the next day that Chandrasekar had a change of heart and has approved his theme park plan in condition that the firm has a more experienced project manager head the project.
+However, he learns from his superior at work the next day that Chandrasekar had a change of heart and has approved his theme park plan on the condition that the firm has a more experienced project manager head the project.
 Vikram becomes ever more furious when his archenemy at the firm is chosen to lead the project and finally agrees to Shruti's plan.
 Together, Vikram and Shruti easily extort all the black money that Chandrasekar has been hiding away from the income tax department.
 He then sends Shruti back home safely while promising to keep her share of the money for her while she prepares her passport and visa to run away to Australia.